minogin/vue-drag-resize-rotate/readme.md

 #### deselect
 Fires when container loses focus by clicking outside of the container.

-**Caution!** Currently clicking on another DRRs does not deselect current DRR.
+**Please note!** Currently clicking on another DRRs does not deselect current DRR.
 You must keep proper selection yourself using `selected` property.

 #### dragstart (rect)
 Properties:\